x3pi/x3pi.github.io/_posts/2018-11-26-phan-van-phuc.md

 ### Highlights

 * Written **4+** articles and tutorials.
+* Have a mathematical foundation
+* Eager to try new things and a quick learner
 * Leaving university top Vietnam and leaving an internship job at company top Vietnam.
 Of course, no damage. :D

 ### Skills